 People with mild (subclinical) hypothyroidism have only slightly abnormal thyroid blood test results and often do not have obvious symptoms or health problems.
 Some people who have mild hypothyroidism regain normal thyroid function.
-But about 1 out of 10 people who have mild hypothyroidism will go on to have hypothyroidism within 3 years. footnote 1

 If your thyroid gland has been removed during surgery, hypothyroidism will occur within a few weeks.
 If you have been treated with radioactive iodine therapy, hypothyroidism may develop within a year.
 In these cases, thyroid function typically does not return, and you will need to take thyroid hormone medicine from now on.